Mohlat

-Mohlat (مہلت) is a 2021 Pakistani family drama soap that premiered on 17 May 2021 on Geo Entertainment.
-It is a presentation of production house 7th Sky Entertainment owned by Abdullah Kadwani and Asad Qureshi.
+Mohlat (مہلت) is a 2021 Pakistani family drama soap that premiered on 17 May 2021 on Geo Entertainment, produced by 7th Sky Entertainment of Abdullah Kadwani and Asad Qureshi.
 It stars Bushra Ansari, Asma Abbas, Sami Khan, Kinza Hashmi, and Komal Aziz Khan in lead roles.
 Supporting cast includes Usama Khan, Tanveer Jamal, Sabeena Farooq, Javeria Abbasi, Daniyal Afzal, Saife Hassan, Nida Mumtaz, and Sharif Baloch.

 Written by Samira Fazal and directed by Saima Waseem, the drama serial aired daily at 9:00pm.
 Episodes would be uploaded to YouTube by 10:00PM PST.